aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 ## Working with templates

-The rest of this section uses the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-If you are using [AWS Cloud9](https://console.aws.amazon.com/cloud9/home/product) this should work out of the box.
+The rest of this section uses the [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+If you are using [**AWS Cloud9**](https://console.aws.amazon.com/cloud9/home/product) this should work out of the box.
 Otherwise please ensure you have configured AWS credentials for the CLI.

-### Creating template
+### Creating templates

 To create an experiment template, copy the above JSON into a file named `fis.json` and ensure you have changed the `roleArn` entry to be the ARN of the role you created earlier.
 Then use the CLI to create the template in AWS: